kami-soft/idea-camunda-bpmn-editor/README.md

 ### Installing the Plugin

+#### Installing the Plugin from Marketplace

+To install the plugin from the IntelliJ IDEA Marketplace, follow this link: [Camunda BPMN Editor](https://plugins.jetbrains.com/plugin/25710-camunda-bpmn-editor)

+#### Installing the Plugin Manually

 To install the plugin in IntelliJ IDEA, follow these steps:

 1. **Prepare the plugin .zip file:**